sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - How does each component expose its functionality?
 Does it has a controller?
 - What is the calling relationship among 4 micro-services?
-  (Refer to the "pal-tracker-distributed" application architecture diagram posted to the slack)
+  (Refer to the "pal-tracker-distributed" application architecture diagram)
 - When "allocation-server" needs to call "registration-server" using RestTemplate, where does it find the address of the latter?
 - What is the class in each of the calling applications ("allocation-server", "backlog-server", "timesheets-server") that captures interaction logic with callee application?
-  (Refer to the "pal-tracker-distributed" application architecture diagram posted to the slack)
+  (Refer to the "pal-tracker-distributed" application architecture diagram posted)
 - Why is ProjectClient code duplicated in backlog, timesheets, allocation server apps?
-- Why do we have projects, accouts, users in a registration server?
+- Why do we have projects, accounts, users in a registration server?
   (In other words, why we did not have separate server for each of domain objects?)

 (Testing)
 - How does each component get tested?
 - How does each application get tested?
-- How are interactions among the microservices tested?
+- How are interactions among the micro-services tested?

 ## Code review

 -   Review component architecture

 -   Whenever a new `backlog`, `allocation`, `timesheet` needs to be created, backlog, allocation, and timesheet application has to know if a corresponding `Project` is already enabled or not.

 -   Each of these components (backlog, allocation, timesheet) has controller class in which it uses `projectIsActive` method

     ```
     @PostMapping
     public ResponseEntity<AllocationInfo> create(@RequestBody AllocationForm form) {